Is Google Analytics Legal in Austria? Cookie Consent, the GA Ban, and Your Alternatives

 Three developments will reshape Austria's analytics landscape.

-Philippe Latombe's appeal is pending at the CJEU.
-If it succeeds, EU-to-US data transfers would again lack a legal basis.
-Google Analytics would face the same illegal transfer status it had in 2022.
+2. The DPF is under active legal challenge.
 A ruling is expected in late 2026 or 2027.
 NOYB has indicated it may bring a separate, broader challenge.

 3. NOYB is now authorized for class actions.